mbryantms/architextual/content/english/essays/bangladesh.md

 ##### Resilience and Development

-Despite the obstacles, Bangladesh has shown remarkable resilience {{< side_note id="sn-resilience" >}}Innovative programs in microfinance and community health have transformed millions of lives across rural areas.{{</ side_note >}} and progress in areas such as **economic growth, poverty reduction, and social development** .
+Despite the obstacles, Bangladesh has shown remarkable resilience {{< sidenote id="sn-resilience" >}}Innovative programs in microfinance and community health have transformed millions of lives across rural areas.{{</ sidenote >}} and progress in areas such as **economic growth, poverty reduction, and social development** .

 ## Textiles and Transformation

-Bangladesh has emerged as one of the world's leading exporters of garments, contributing significantly to its economy and providing employment to millions, {{< side_note id="sn-textile-industry" >}}The Ready-Made Garments (RMG) sector accounts for over 80% of Bangladesh’s total exports.{{</ side_note >}} especially women.
+Bangladesh has emerged as one of the world's leading exporters of garments, contributing significantly to its economy and providing employment to millions, {{< sidenote id="sn-textile-industry" >}}The Ready-Made Garments (RMG) sector accounts for over 80% of Bangladesh’s total exports.{{</ sidenote >}} especially women.